My Therapeutic Approaches and Services

 DSCF0881.jpg

 I am the school counsellor at L’École Océane in Nanaimo, B.C..
 This is a Francophone elementary school in School District #93, the French School Authority of B.C.
 (Conseil Scolaire Francophone).
-In this role, I interact and support students from Kindergarten to grade 7, incorporating my experience and training as an Expressive Arts Therapist, a Play Therapist, and a Registered Clinical Counsellor.
+It is a feeder school to the Francophone Program at NDSS Nanaimo District Secondary School.
+In this role, I interact and support students from Kindergarten to grade 7 (and sometimes older grades), incorporating my experience and training as an Expressive Arts Therapist, a Play Therapist, and a Registered Clinical Counsellor.
 I am a member of the BC School Counsellor’s Association.

 Over my years of teaching in the CSF, I have always been acutely aware of how emotional neediness or anxiety can have an impact on children’s learning at school.
 The challenge of adjusting to big life changes like separation, divorce, or removal to a foster home show up immediately in my students’ behaviour, level of concentration and ability to engage in the subject we are studying.
 From my perspective as a therapist, I know it is much more important to support the student emotionally and to help them regain a sense of balance in their lives, than to insist that they behave and perform in class as if their world was not falling apart.
 Yet all teachers have a limit to how much time they can spend with each child while continuing to teach a curriculum and manage a full class of students.
 When I provide a supportive relationship to a student as an Expressive Arts Therapist, I am able to help him express and transform his painful experiences.
 The student can become calmer, begin to have shifts in his behaviour, and is more able to tap into some of his creative strengths than when he is left to struggle on his own.